Deployment types

 Enterprise deployments share similar drawbacks to Standard deployments.
 However, Enterprise deployments have the advantage of being future-proof for high availability and redundant clusters (see below).
 The physical separation of the server roles also increases security and eases maintenance.

-Bottom line: Choose Enterprise deployment for a highly available and redundant Helix DAM environment that is scalable without a large up-front investment.
+Bottom line: Choose Enterprise deployment for a highly available and redundant P4 DAM environment that is scalable without a large up-front investment.

 See Enterprise setup for details about using the Enterprise setup.